Transition GPS Program

 The Transition Assistance Program (TAP) has been redesigned into a comprehensive, mandatory program through the efforts of an interagency team from the Department of Defense (DOD), Department of Veterans Affairs (VA), Department of Labor (DOL), Department of Education (ED), Department of Homeland Security (DHS), Office of Personnel Management (OPM) and the Small Business Administration (SBA).

 Each agency plays a distinct role in the execution of TAP and the delivery of the services.
-Airman and Family Readiness Center (A&FRC) represents the DOD agency and is responsible for the oversight of the delivery of services to the transition service member and their family.
+Airman and Family Readiness Center (A&FRC) represents the DOD agency and is responsible for the oversight of the delivery of services to the transition service member and their families.
 We provide service members with the knowledge, skills, and abilities to empower them to make informed career decisions, be competitive in a global work force, and become positive contributors to their community as they transition from military service and reintegrate into civilian life.
 The other agencies maintain a responsibility within their own context and work as a partnership for delivery of the overall vision of TAP.

 The redesigned TAP, known as Transition Goals Plans Success (GPS) or Transition GPS, changes the current program from a discontinuous set of activities into a cohesive, modular, outcome based program that provides opportunities and aids in successful transition into a "career ready" civilian.
 Transition GPS bolsters and standardizes the transition services that Service members receive prior to separating from the military to make them employment ready as well as being prepared to enter into higher education, attend career technical training, or start their own business.